Factbox: What is net neutrality? U.S. debates once again

-The U.S. Federal Communications Commission is collecting public comments until Sept.
-10 on new "net neutrality" or "open Internet rules" that may let service providers charge content companies for faster and more reliable delivery of their traffic to users.
+The U.S. Federal Communications Commission on Thursday set new rules to regulate Internet providers more heavily.

-Below are some details about the concept of "net neutrality" and the FCC's work to regulate Internet traffic.
+Following are some details about the concept of net neutrality and the FCC's work to regulate Internet traffic:

 WHAT IS NET NEUTRALITY?

-Net neutrality is a principle that says Internet service providers should treat all traffic on their networks equally.
-That means companies like Comcast Corp or Verizon Communications Inc should not block or slow down access to any website or content on the Web - for instance, to benefit their own services over those of competitors.
+Net neutrality is the principle that Internet providers should treat all traffic on their networks equally.
+That means companies such as Comcast Corp or Verizon Communications Inc would be barred from blocking or slowing access to any website or content on the web, for instance to benefit their own services over those of competitors.

 HOW IS NET NEUTRALITY REGULATED?

-The FCC, which regulates telephone and cable companies that provide broadband service in the United States, has several times adopted rules aimed at ensuring Internet providers abide by the net neutrality principle.
+The FCC, which regulates U.S. cable and other companies that provide broadband services, has tackled net neutrality rules several times.

-In 2010, FCC passed an order that prohibited Internet providers from blocking traffic.
-It allowed "commercially reasonable" discrimination of traffic, but rejected potential "pay-for-priority" deals that may have allowed content companies to pay for faster delivery of their traffic.
+In 2010, the FCC passed an order prohibiting Internet Service Providers (ISPs) from blocking traffic.
+It allowed "commercially reasonable" discrimination, but rejected potential "pay-for-priority" deals that might have allowed content companies to pay for faster delivery of their traffic.

-But a U.S. appeals court in January ruled against the FCC in a case brought by Verizon, effectively striking down the agency's net neutrality regulations.
+A U.S. appeals court in January 2014 effectively struck down those rules in a case brought by Verizon.

-Comcast is the only Internet provider that has to abide by the older version of those rules until 2018, because of a condition placed on its acquisition of NBC Universal.
-All other major Internet providers have said they support an open Internet.
+Comcast is the only ISP that has to abide by those old rules until 2018 as a condition of its acquisition of NBC Universal.
+All of the other U.S. major ISPs have said they support an open Internet.

 WHY DID THE COURT REJECT THE RULES?

-In setting the 2010 rules, the FCC treated Internet providers like utilities similar to telephone companies, which are more heavily regulated.
-The U.S. Court of Appeals for the District of Columbia Circuit ruled that treatment improper because broadband providers were actually classified as less-regulated information service providers.
+In setting the 2010 rules, the FCC treated ISPs as utilities similar to telephone companies, which are more heavily regulated.
+The U.S. Court of Appeals for the District of Columbia Circuit ruled that policy was improper because ISPs were actually classified as less-regulated information service providers.

 WHAT IS THE FCC'S NEW PLAN?

-The court did affirm the FCC's authority to regulate broadband, indicating that the agency could use another section of the communications law to restore some of the rules.
+The court affirmed the FCC's authority to regulate broadband, indicating the agency could use another section of the communications law to restore some of the rules.

-Based on that guidance, the FCC has proposed new rules that would ban Internet providers from blocking users' access to websites or applications and would require them to disclose exactly how they manage traffic on their networks.
+Based on that guidance, FCC Chairman Tom Wheeler proposed new rules, though they would have allowed some "commercially reasonable" pay-for-priority deals.

-Under the proposal, some "commercially reasonable" deals to give priority to certain Web traffic may be allowed, although the FCC also seeks comment on whether "some or all" pay-for-priority deals should be presumed illegal.
+The FCC received some 4 million comments in response, as net neutrality advocates urged the FCC to reclassify broadband to prevent potential web "fast lanes."
+President Barack Obama publicly threw his weight behind the idea in November.

 WHAT DO OPPONENTS OF REGULATION SAY?